hatchmatter/derivv/README.md

-# Presize - Resize images in the browser before uploading
+# Derivv - Resize images in the browser before uploading

 Save time and bandwidth by resizing images in the browser before uploading.
 Configure target sizes and options to fit your needs.